The Diet Trick to Relieve Allergy Symptoms

-Symptoms of histamine intolerance include a sore throat, racing heart, depression, anxiety, headaches, sinus drainage, sinus congestion, acid reflux, hoarse voice, eczema, difficulty regulating body temp, dizziness, nausea, brain fog, hives, skin itching, chest pain, irritated eyes, fatigue, tissue swelling, and low blood pressure.
+Symptoms of histamine intolerance include a sore throat, racing heart, depression, anxiety, headaches, sinus drainage, sinus congestion, acid reflux, migraines, hoarse voice, eczema, difficulty regulating body temp, dizziness, nausea, brain fog, hives, skin itching, chest pain, irritated eyes, fatigue, tissue swelling, and low blood pressure.

 What To Do

 When we develop symptoms of histamine intolerance, one of the ways we can increase our bucket size is to eat foods that are low in histamine.
 This reduces our exposure to histamine, so our body doesn’t become overloaded.
 Avoiding environmental exposure helps too (for example, avoiding spending time outside on high pollen count days, using an air filter indoors, etc), but we often have less control over this than our diet.

 Which foods are high in histamine?

 It is important to eat foods that are low in histamine in accordance with your threshold.
 Please always remember that there is no such thing as a “histamine-free diet”!

 - Avoid or reduce eating canned foods and microwave/pre-made meals

 - Avoid or reduce eating ripened and fermented foods (older cheeses, alcoholic drinks, products containing yeast, stale fish)

 - Histamine levels in foods vary, depending on how ripe or matured the food is